-We have incurred operating losses since inception and had an accumulated deficit of \$380.8 million at December 31, 2014.
+We have incurred operating losses since inception and had an accumulated deficit of \$396.3 million at December 31, 2015.
 Management expects operating losses and negative cash flows to continue for the foreseeable future.
-As of December 31, 2014, we had \$34.8 million in cash and cash equivalents and marketable securities, which is available to fund future operations.
-Taking into account the repayment of our outstanding debt classified within current liabilities on our balance sheet as of December 31, 2014, we anticipate that we will be required to seek additional equity or debt financing and/or non-dilutive funding from potential licensing deals to fund our operations through December 31, 2015.
-If we are unable to obtain additional funding during 2015, we will delay one or more of our planned development programs commencing early in the second half of 2015.
-Consistent with the actions we have taken in the past, we will prioritize necessary and appropriate steps to enable the continued operations of the business and preservation of the value of our assets beyond the next twelve months, including but not limited to actions such as reduced personnel-related costs, additional curtailment of our development activities and other discretionary expenditures that are within our control.
-These reductions in expenditures, if required, may have an adverse impact on our ability to achieve certain planned objectives during 2015.
-In addition to seeking equity or debt financing, we may seek to access additional capital to support future operations through licensing, partnering or other strategic collaborative arrangements.
+As of December 31, 2015, we had \$41.5 million in cash and cash equivalents and marketable securities, which is available to fund future operations and service our existing debt obligations through at least the next twelve months, after which we will be required to seek additional equity or debt financing and/or non-dilutive funding from potential licensing, partnering or other strategic collaborative arrangements to fund future operations.
 It is unclear if or when any such transactions will occur, on satisfactory terms or at all.